Some students have been working out the number of strands needed for different sizes of cable. Can you make sense of their solutions?

 Triangular numbers can be represented by a triangular array of squares.
-What do you notice about the sum of identical triangle
+What do you notice about the sum of identical triangle numbers?

 The triangle OMN has vertices on the axes with whole number co-ordinates.
 How many points with whole number coordinates are there on the hypotenuse MN?

 Blue Flibbins are so jealous of their red partners that they will not leave them on their own with any other bue Flibbin.
 What is the quickest way of getting the five pairs of Flibbins safely to. . . .

 A huge wheel is rolling past your window.
 What do you see?